crosswalk-project/crosswalk-website/public/contribute/building_crosswalk.md

     If you are building for ARM, use `target_arch=arm` instead of `target_arch=ia32` above.

-3. Set up the Android build environment.

-    For Crosswalk > 5:

-        . ./xwalk/build/android/envsetup.sh

-    Or, if you are using Crossswalk <= 5:

-        . ./xwalk/build/android/envsetup.sh --target-arch=x86

-    If you are targeting ARM, pass `--target-arch=arm` instead of `--target-arch=x86`.

-4. Configure your setup to generate the Crosswalk projects.
+3. Configure your setup to generate the Crosswalk projects.

         export GYP_GENERATORS='ninja'
         python xwalk/gyp_xwalk

-5. To build xwalk core and runtime shell (for developer testing purposes, not for end users), execute:
+4. To build the contents of the main Crosswalk package for Android, with tools and an embeddable library, you can run:

-        ninja -C out/Release xwalk_core_shell_apk xwalk_runtime_shell_apk
+        ninja -C out/Release xwalk_core_library

+    This will create a directory in `out/Release` called `xwalk_core_library` with an architecture-specific Crosswalk library for use when embedding Crosswalk in a project.

-    To build the xwalk runtime library apk (which can act as the runtime for applications built in shared mode), execute:
+    To build Crosswalk's runtime library APK (which can act as the runtime for applications built using Crosswalk's shared mode), run:

         ninja -C out/Release xwalk_runtime_lib_apk

+    This will create an APK called `XWalkRuntimeLib.apk` in `out/Release/apks`.

-    To build a sample web app apk (for quick install/test on a target),
+    To build a sample web app APK (for quickly installing/testong on a target),
     execute:

         ninja -C out/Release xwalk_app_template_apk

-### Testing an Android build

-To test the runtime shell, install the runtime library and shell apks on a physical device with:

-    adb install -r out/Release/apks/XWalkRuntimeLib.apk
-    adb install -r out/Release/apks/XWalkRuntimeClientShell.apk
-    adb shell am start -n org.xwalk.runtime.client.shell/org.xwalk.runtime.client.shell.XWalkRuntimeClientShellActivity

-If you don't have an Android device, you can use an Android virtual device (AVD) for testing instead.
-The Crosswalk source actually contains enough of the Android SDK to enable you to download, create and run an AVD.

-To make an AVD, run the `android` tool first:

-    src/third_party/android_tools/sdk/tools/android

-Then use it to install the **Intel x86 Atom System Image**, and create an AVD using that.
-Make sure you allocate enough *internal storage* and *SD card storage*: 1000MiB for each is known to work.
+    which will create an APK called `XWalkAppTemplate.apk` in `out/Release/apks`.

+    Finally, you can also build AAR files for use with Gradle and Maven.
+The following command will create an architecture-specific AAR file with the main Crosswalk library, as well as an architecture-independent AAR for use with Crosswalk's shared mode:

+        ninja -C out/Release xwalk_core_library_aar xwalk_shared_library_aar

+    The AAR files will both be located in the `out/Release` directory.

 ## Building Crosswalk for Tizen